Crackerinho/faceit-smurf-check/README.md

 ## **Contact**

-For any questions or issues, feel free to open an issue or contact [your-email@example.com].
+For any questions or issues, feel free to open an issue or contact me on discord `fast_and_tactical`.

 ---